tmdinosaurcenter/call-power/INSTALLATION.md

 To test Twilio functionality in development, you will need your server to have a web-routable address.

 * Twilio provides [ngrok](https://ngrok.com) to do this for free.
-When using the debug server you can use --external=SERVERID.ngrok.com to set SERVER_NAME and STORE_DOMAIN
+When using the debug server you can use `flask run --host=SERVERID.ngrok.com` to set SERVER_NAME and STORE_DOMAIN
 * To test text-to-speech playback in the browser, you will need to create a [TwiML app](https://www.twilio.com/user/account/apps) with the Voice request URL http://YOUR_HOSTNAME/api/twilio/text-to-speech.
 Place the resulting application SID in your environment as TWILIO_PLAYBACK_APP

 For production, you will also need to set: